 However, it’s not taste that should be considered to be the main difference between the two types.

-The main problem of the Cassia Cinnamon is that it has a higher concentration of Coumarin which, if consumed in large quantities, can cause liver damage in some sensitive people.
+The main problem of the Cassia Cinnamon is that it has a higher concentration of Coumarin which is a substance that, if consumed in large quantities, can cause liver damage in some sensitive people.

-And since we are suffering already from NAFLD, we might be in that “sensitive” category.
+And since we are suffering already from MASLD, we might already be in that “sensitive” category.

 But even without going into details, the regular cinnamon powder coming from the Cassia type (which is normally found in stores) has up to 63 times more coumarin compared to Ceylon cinnamon powder (source here).